melanieguzman95/Early_Childhood_Education/README.md

 # Early Childhood Education and Childcare Trends in England (2018–2024)

-This collaborative project examines early childhood education and childcare trends in England from **2018 to 2024**.
-The primary objectives are to:
+This collaborative project examined early childhood education and childcare trends in England from **2018 to 2024**.
+The primary objectives were to:

 - Analyze enrollment patterns.
 - Assess funding for disadvantaged children.